infinityofspace/pkb_client/docs/source/usage.rst

 .. code-block:: bash

-    usage: cli.py [-h] [-k KEY] [-s SECRET] [--debug] [--endpoint ENDPOINT] {ping,dns-create,dns-edit,dns-delete,dns-retrieve,dns-export,dns-export-bind,dns-import,dns-import-bind,domain-pricing,ssl-retrieve,dns-servers-update,dns-servers-receive,domains-list,url-forward-retrieve,url-forward-create,url-forward-delete}
+    usage: pkb-client [-h] [-k KEY] [-s SECRET] [--debug] [--endpoint ENDPOINT] {ping,create-dns-record,update-dns-record,delete-dns-records,get-dns-records,export-dns-records,export-bind-dns-records,import-dns-records,import-bind-dns-records,get-domain-pricing,get-ssl-bundle,update-dns-servers,get-dns-servers,get-domains,get-url-forwards,create-url-forward,delete-url-forward}
                   ...

     Python client for the Porkbun API

     positional arguments:
-      {ping,dns-create,dns-edit,dns-delete,dns-retrieve,dns-export,dns-export-bind,dns-import,dns-import-bind,domain-pricing,ssl-retrieve,dns-servers-update,dns-servers-receive,domains-list,url-forward-retrieve,url-forward-create,url-forward-delete}
+      {ping,create-dns-record,update-dns-record,delete-dns-records,get-dns-records,export-dns-records,export-bind-dns-records,import-dns-records,import-bind-dns-records,get-domain-pricing,get-ssl-bundle,update-dns-servers,get-dns-servers,get-domains,get-url-forwards,create-url-forward,delete-url-forward}
                             Supported API methods
         ping                Ping the API Endpoint
-        dns-create          Create a new DNS record.
+        create-dns-record   Create a new DNS record.
-        dns-edit            Edit an existing DNS record.
+        update-dns-record   Edit an existing DNS record.
-        dns-delete          Delete an existing DNS record.
+        delete-dns-records  Delete an existing DNS record.
-        dns-retrieve        Get all DNS records.
+        get-dns-records     Get all DNS records.
-        dns-export          Save all DNS records to a local json file. dns-export-bind     Save all DNS records to a local BIND file. dns-import          Restore all DNS records from a local json file. dns-import-bind     Restore all DNS records from a local BIND file. domain-pricing      Get the pricing for Porkbun domains. ssl-retrieve        Retrieve an SSL bundle for given domain. dns-servers-update  Update the DNS servers for a domain. dns-servers-receive
+        export-dns-records  Save all DNS records to a local json file. export-bind-dns-records
-                            Retrieve the DNS servers for a domain. domains-list        List all domains in this account in chunks of 1000. url-forward-retrieve
+                            Save all DNS records to a local BIND file. import-dns-records  Restore all DNS records from a local json file. import-bind-dns-records
-                            Retrieve all URL forwards.
+                            Restore all DNS records from a local BIND file. get-domain-pricing  Get the pricing for Porkbun domains. get-ssl-bundle      Retrieve an SSL bundle for given domain. update-dns-servers  Update the DNS servers for a domain. get-dns-servers     Retrieve the DNS servers for a domain. get-domains         List all domains in this account in chunks of 1000. get-url-forwards    Retrieve all URL forwards.
-        url-forward-create  Create a new URL forward.
+        create-url-forward  Create a new URL forward.
-        url-forward-delete  Delete an existing URL forward.
+        delete-url-forward  Delete an existing URL forward.

     options:
       -h, --help            show this help message and exit